Transition to Independence Process (TIP) Model

 • The TIP Model is typically provided using a "case management" platform with each TF having no more than 15 youth and/or young adults at a time.

 • The TIP Model is also used as the "practice model" for some Assertive Community Treatment (ACT) Teams.
 The ACT platform has different TFs serving different young adults across the days and weeks depending on the needs of each young adult.
 The ACT platform has some advantages (e.g., young adult learning to interact with different people), however, the stable relationship of having one TF may be important for engaging and advancing some young people.
-Thus, most ACT Teams arrange for a "primary" TF for every young person.
+Thus, most ACT Teams serving young people arrange for a "primary" TF for every young person.

 • Group Activities and Functions: Group activities can be used for socializing or for particular activities.